TQP1234/image_classification/README.md

 Learning rate: 0.001</br>
 Image size = 224 x 224</br>

 The above parameters are used for training.
 Checkpoints are being saved every epoch, with the best checkpoint saved as best.pt.
-F1 macro average score (where all classes are treated equally) is used to determine the best checkpoint.
+F1 macro average score <b>(where all classes are treated equally)</b> is used to determine the best checkpoint.

 ### Training Loss vs Validation Loss